-When you’re no longer liable for our charges (for example, if you’ve moved house) for example, or there’s a change to the people who are jointly liable with you, you should tell us about this as soon as possible.
-If you don’t, it could result in incorrect data being shared and used by credit reference agencies, which may affect how other organisations view your creditworthiness.
+When you’re no longer liable for our charges, for example, if you’ve moved house, or there’s a change to the people who are jointly liable with you, you should tell us about this as soon as possible.
+If you don’t, it could result in incorrect data being shared and used by credit reference agencies, which may affect how other organisations view your credit worthiness.

 If you want to know more about how Southern Water stores and uses your personal data: